Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 Now that we can see where the events impact stations and restaurants, let's  use an LLM to craft a letter to the MP to notify them of these effects.
 To do this, we need to put all the information needed into objects to  easily pass them through the cortex function.

 Create an object which links all affected restaurants to the respective MP.
 We are also including the distance from the event for each restaurant.

+Create a new cell celled **letter_restaurants** and copy and paste the following code into the cell:

 ```python